 China has been a heavily regulated market since 2018.
 There are layers of regulation and it usually requires collaboration.
 In contrast, India is easy to access.
 As such Amazon is one of the largest eCommerce platforms in India but not China.
 Alibaba is one of the major players in China.

 TRACK B: The Rise Of The Conscious Consumer

 Spotlight Interview: What does it take to be authentically sustainable?

 Kate Baker - Circular Economy and Sustainability Lead, Visy

 Mary Proulx - Co-Founder, BREAD Agency

 Turns out there’s a good reason for consumer brands to be authentic when it comes to sustainability.
 Consumers are alert to greenwashing tricks.
 According to surveys 57% of consumers state that they pay close attention to the environmental impact of what they buy.
 If you can’t be authentic, it might be better to keep quiet until you can.

 Thank you Gary Chung, Head of Events Marketing at Worldwide Business Research and Mariel Laximana of Payments Consulting Network for co-ordinating this media coverage at eTail Australia 2023.
 Thanks to Mark Lang for event photography (Available here).

 Author: Ross McIntyre, Associate, Sydney, Payments Consulting Network

-Ross McIntyre has over 15 years experience in data science, financial analysis and the preparation of business cases, proposals and strategies.
-His experience includes business case lead on several end to end supply chain reviews, commercial lead on high level pricing strategies, profit worker design for retail, and business case support for large corporate deals.
+He has over 15 years of experience in data science, financial analysis, and the preparation of business cases, proposals and strategies.
+His experience includes business case lead on several end-to-end supply chain reviews, a commercial lead on high-level pricing strategies, profit worker design for retail, and business case support for large corporate deals.